(airdate: September 29, 1966)

 Joey Tormolen was a lieutenant junior grade, in sciences blue, and the first Enterprise crewmember to come into contact with the polywater substance on Psi 2000.
 His capacity for self-doubt was rather high, but he wasn't normally the sort of person who would attempt suicide.
 Nevertheless, he died after apparently giving up the will to live, related to an accident with a knife.
 [Tormolen is the only lieutenant junior grade seen on the original series, as evidenced by his rank insignia of a single dashed band on his cuff.]

 Spock, as a Vulcan, keeps his emotions under control (rather than not having them).
 He seems to succumb to the effects of the "disease" much faster than others.
 [Compare with, for instance, Sulu and Riley, who appear to take a while to become intoxicated.
 On the other hand, Kirk seems to be affected pretty quickly as well - but he may have been exposed earlier when he grappled with the shirtless Sulu on the bridge.
 Of course, Spock may have been exposed at the same time, and the "exposed" rattle on the soundtrack when Chapel touches Spock might be a red herring.
 This doesn't explain why Uhura wasn't infected, however.]
 Under the effect of the polywater substance he admitted to regret that he couldn't tell his human mother he loved her, as he respected his father and his Vulcan customs.
-[This is by airdate the first confirmation that Spock's mother was a human; by production it's "The Enemy Within", which aired the week after this episode.]
+[This is by airdate the first confirmation that Spock's mother was a human; by production it's the first regular (i.e., non-pilot) episode, "The Corbomite Maneuver", which wouldn't air for another six weeks after this episode.]
 He was ashamed of his feelings of friendship for Kirk.

 Spock can render someone unconscious by applying pressure with his hand at the base of the neck by the shoulder.
 [This is the first appearance by airdate of the Vulcan nerve pinch, although in terms of production order the technique was devised for "The Enemy Within".]